 Planned activities that support the exploration of the individual’s abilities, capabilities, and capacity to perform in work situations, including supported employment, on-the-job training, and other experiences using real work settings.

+Transaction Type

+A designation that identifies a transaction as either an increase or a decrease in a program’s unallocated or requisition budget.

 Unfavorable Medical Prognosis

 A closure reason that is selected when medical information shows that an individual’s condition is rapidly progressive or terminal.